Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Real Data Analysis

-We present three topographical graphs in Figure \ref{fig:topomap-tiantan} showing the probability of being selected among the top $L$ channels. {Figure \ref{fig:lobeDistribution-tiantan} shows the distribution of top $L$ channels in different lobes.} Interestingly, in addition to the temporal lobes, the pre-frontal regions are also frequently selected.
-This is not unexpected, as scalp EEG spikes can often be confused with eye movements.
-More data are needed to fine-tune the model for better adaptation to EEG data.
-It is worth mentioning that we also apply the model trained on the TUH data on the BTH EEG data.
-However, the labeled time segments that contain spikes in the TUH dataset are one second wide, which is too broad for accurately capturing spikes.
-As a result, the model does not perform well on the BTH EEG data, and we have opted not to show those results here.
+We present three topographical graphs in Figure~\ref{fig:topomap-tiantan} showing the probability of each channel being selected as one of the top $L$ channels by NDL.
+Furthermore, Figure~\ref{fig:lobeDistribution-tiantan} shows the distribution of the top $L$ channels in different lobes.
+Interestingly, in addition to the temporal lobes, the prefrontal regions are often selected.
+Our neurology collaborators confirm that this is not unexpected, as scalp EEG spikes can often be confused with eye movements, which typically occur in the prefrontal areas.
+More data are needed to fine-tune the model for better adaptation to the EEG data.